SMNT-UK/terraform-provider-endpointmonitor/docs/resources/dns_check.md

 page_title: "endpointmonitor_dns_check Resource - endpointmonitor"
 subcategory: ""
 description: |-
-  Create and manage DNS checks which check that a hostname reolves to an known set of addresses.
+  Create and manage DNS checks which check that a hostname revolves to a known set of addresses.
 ---

 # endpointmonitor_dns_check (Resource)

-Create and manage DNS checks which check that a hostname reolves to an known set of addresses.
+Create and manage DNS checks which check that a hostname revolves to a known set of addresses.

 ## Example Usage